How to start an online tutoring business and find customers: A guide for Covid-19 and beyond! [Part 1/3]

 Now, you likely know your area of interest and expertise, but to find which segments have the most demand, here are a few things you can do:

 - Understand the competitive landscape in your area.
-Research the kind of services that other tutoring companies offer and identify the one which are the most popular and the ones that are offered by a handful of businesses.
+Research the kind of services that other tutoring companies offer and identify the one which is the most popular and the ones that are offered by a handful of businesses.

 - Analyze the ticket price or cost for different services.
 Initially, you might want to focus on quality instead of quantity.
-Find a customer segment which has relatively higher-paid potential.
+Find a customer segment that has relatively higher-paid potential.

 - Look for the demographics that have potential.
 Take a pulse on the market demand and tutoring agencies fulfilling these demands using online directories, school enrollment, and surveys in various communities.